 - Exercise.
 Plan to work out three times a week for a stress-busting routine.
 Get into the habit of meeting your friends at the gym or the pool now and it will be easier to stick with it once school starts.

 - Meditate.
-The Transcendental Meditation technique helps teens in two ways: First, it melts deep-rooted stresses that cause anxiety and depression.
+The Transcendental Meditation technique helps teens in two ways: First, it melts deep-rooted stresses that cause anxiety, depression and poor sleep.
 Second, once stress is less, you’ll find yourself more resilient to new stress.
 Have you found that when you’re rested and relaxed, the small things don’t bother you as much?
 That’s what it’s like to practise TM twice a day—it makes you feel like you’re on vacation even when your schedule is jammed.

 And with less stress, your brain simply works better.
 Scientists think that’s why kids who practise TM find their grades going up without extra effort.